Terminator 3: Rise of the Machines (video game)

-Terminator 3: Rise of the Machines is a first-person shooter video game based on the film of the same title, with elements of hand-to-hand combat in the third-person perspective.
+Terminator 3: Rise of the Machines is a 2003 first-person shooter video game based on the film of the same title, with elements of hand-to-hand combat in the third-person perspective.
 It was developed by Black Ops Entertainment, with assistance work done by other Atari-owned subsidiaries.
 The game was published by Atari for PlayStation 2 and Xbox in 2003.
 An isometric shooter version was released for the Game Boy Advance during the same year.
-A puzzle game was also released for mobile phones.
 The game was also going to be released for GameCube, but was eventually cancelled.

 The PlayStation 2 and Xbox versions received "generally unfavorable reviews" according to Metacritic, with criticism of the graphics, fighting levels, and poor artificial intelligence.

 Two other games, Terminator 3: War of the Machines and Terminator 3: The Redemption, are also based on the film and were released in 2003 and 2004, respectively.

 Gameplay

 Terminator 3: Rise of the Machines follows the film's basic story.
 In the home console versions, the player plays the role of the T-850 and in some levels shoot their way through enemy cyborgs or drones with a selection of weapons such as assault rifles, rocket launchers or grenade launchers.
 There are levels that require the player to protect allied characters from armed enemies.
 There is also a fist fight sequence in some levels which engage the main character against either an enemy cyborg or the T-X, which is the main antagonist of the film.

 The Game Boy Advance (GBA) version is a third-person shooter with 12 missions, played from an isometric perspective.
 The player takes control of the Terminator, and can use the machine's red-colored scan mode to identify hidden objects and people.
 The GBA version includes two multiplayer games.
 One game is a two-player co-op in which players enter a room and must kill enemies, before advancing to the next room to repeat the process.
 The other multiplayer game is capture the flag, in which up to four players use portals that transport them throughout a level while trying to capture an opposing team's flag.
 Both multiplayer games require the GBA Game Link Cable.